ItayShar/ExamManagement/README.md

    - `ExamID`: Foreign key referencing `Exam`.
    - `Grade`: Grade between 0 and 100.

-## Triggers and Constraints
+## Triggers

-The project includes several database triggers and constraints to ensure data integrity:
+The project includes several database triggers to ensure data integrity:

 1. **Delete Question if No Answers**: Automatically deletes a question if no answers are associated with it.